-GN R324 Short description of relevant Activity(ies) in terms of Listing Notice 3 Description of specific portion of the development that might trigger the listed activity.
-4 The development of a road wider than 4 meters with a reserve less than 13,5m (i) Western Cape (ii) Areas outside urban areas It is proposed that a 10m wide, 1600m long access road be constructed around the proposed dam footprint.
-12 Clearance of an area of more than 300 m of indigenous vegetation (i) Western Cape (i) Within any critically endangered or endangered ecosystem listed in terms of Section 53 of the NEMBA or prior to the publication of such a list, within an area that has be identified as critically endangered in the National Spatial Biodiversity Assessment 2004; (ii) within a CBA identified in a bioregional plan.
-The proposed activity will result in the clearance of more than 300m of transformed/ disturbed vegetation within an ESA2 and Critically Endangered Vegetation Type (namely the Swartland Shale Renosterveld).
-"The development of - The proposed development of a (i) dams or weirs, where the dam or weir, including infrastructure and water surface area exceeds 10 square metres; or dam will have a water surface area exceeding 10m within an ESA2. (ii) infrastructure or structures with a physical footprint of 10 square metres or more; where such development occurs - (a) within a watercourse; (b) in front of a development setback; or 14 (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse; excluding the development of infrastructure or structures within existing ports or harbours that will not increase the development footprint of the port or harbour. i.
+Short description of relevant Activity(ies) in terms of Listing Notice 3 Description of specific portion of the development that might trigger the listed activity.
+6 The development of a road wider than 4 meters with a reserve less than 13,5m (i) Western Cape (ii) Areas outside urban areas It is proposed that a > 4m wide, 1600m long access road be constructed around the proposed dam footprint. indigenous vegetation (i) Western Cape (i) Within any critically endangered or endangered ecosystem listed in terms of Section 53 of the NEMBA or prior to the publication of such a list, within an area that has be identified as critically endangered in the National (namely the Endangered Vegetation Type l ("The development of - (i) dams or weirs, where the dam or weir, including infrastructure and water surface area exceeds 10 square metres; or The proposed development of a dam will have a water surface area exceeding 10m 2 within an ESA2. (ii) infrastructure or structures with a physical footprint of 10 square metres or more; , where such development occurs - (a) within a watercourse; (b) in front of a development setback; or 14 (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse; 3 excluding the development of infrastructure or structures within existing ports or harbours that will not increase the development footprint of the port or harbour. i.
 Western Cape i.
-Outside urban areas: (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans;" Activity No(s): Provide the relevant Category A Waste Management Management Activities (GN No. R. 921) Activity(ies) as set out in List of Waste N/A Activity No(s): Provide the relevant Category B Waste Management Management Activities (GN No. R. 921) Activity(ies) as set out in List of Waste N/A
+Outside urban areas: (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans;" Provide the relevant Category A Waste Management Management Activities (GN No. R. 921) Activity(ies) as set out in List of Waste N/A Provide the relevant Category B Waste Management .
+Management Activities (GN No. R. 921) Activity(ies) as set out in List of Waste N/A -

-An Application Form was submitted to the DEA&DP.
-A Draft Scoping Report (this report) has been undertaken to identify potential issues and impacts associated with the proposed development of the Bonathaba Dam.
+An Application Form was submitted to the DEA&DP on the $\underline{7^{th} \text{ April 2021}}$.
+A Draft Scoping Report (submitted on the $\underline{7^{th} \text{ April 2021}}$) was undertaken to identify potential issues and impacts associated with the proposed development of the Bonathaba Dam.
+The Final Scoping Report (this report) will be submitted for approval / acceptance on condition.